jmquigley/util.fixture/README.md

 ## Usage

 #### Simple Fixture
-Copies the contents of a fixture to a temporary directory:
+Copies the contents of a fixture to a temporary directory.
+When a new fixture is created it returns a new object with details about that fixture:
 ```
-const fixture = require('util.fixture');
+const Fixture = require('util.fixture');

-let id = fixture.copy('simple-test');
+let fixture = new Fixture('test-fixture-1');

 ... // your test

-fixture.destroy(id);
+fixture.cleanup();
 ```
-The `id` value returned is the temporary directory location where the fixture resides for this test.
-Once the test is complete this fixture should be destroyed.
+This will expose the fixture location with `fixture.dir`.
+That is the temporary location of the files that were copied.
+The creation of the fixture always results in template replacement.
+In this example there are no custom templates variables; only builtins (see below).
+Once the test is complete this fixture should be destroyed with the cleanup method.

 #### Simple JSON
 Loads a JSON file saved in a fixture location for use as an object:
 ```
-const fixture = require('util.fixture');
+const Fixture = require('util.fixture');

-let obj = fixture.load('simple-json');
+let fixture = new Fixture('simple-json');

 ... // your test

-obj = null;
+fixture.cleanup();
 ```
-The `obj` is an object with whatever properties were defined in the fixture JSON file.
-When the test is complete it can be set to `null`.
+This will load the fixture like the first example.
+However, the fixture object also contains `fixture.obj` which is the JSON file parsed and stored as an object.

 #### JSON with Template Replacement
 Loads a JSON file saved in a fixture location and replaces text strings within it:
 ```
-const fixture = require('util.fixture');
+const Fixture = require('util.fixture');

-let obj = fixture.load('some-fixture', {
+let fixture = new Fixture('some-fixture', {
    	templateData: {
    	    replaceMe: 'test data'
    	}